 - Playground Mulching

-*Opportunity availability depends on groups size and time of year.
+*Opportunity availability depends on group size and time of year.

 Annual Volunteer Events

 - Myrtle Spurge, an invasive and noxious weed in SLC, is slowly being eradicated from the foothills slopes by our volunteers!
-Purge your Spurge 2018 occurred this past April with over 10,000 lbs of Myrtle Spurge pulled!
-Join us next April, 2019 for another great day of conservation – date TBD.
+At Purge Your Spurge 2018 volunteers pulled over 10,000 lbs of Myrtle Spurge!